shindavid/AlphaZeroArcade/docs/LuckAdjustments.md

 Here, $d$ is a distance metric, and $SN(N)$ is a _statistical neighborhood_ function, mapping a given distribution $N$ to a set of distributions which are not statistically unlikely to produce $N$ via sampling.

 This approach gives us some flexibility in how we exactly define $SN$.
-Such flexibility may be warranted because the initial visits in the spawned tree's root action node might not be an accurate reflection of $\hat{P}$, due to the dynamics of MCTS.
-This may especially be true in the presence of distortive effects like virtual loss in multithreaded implementations.
+Such flexibility may be useful to account for MCTS dynamics in the early visits to the spawned tree's root action node.
+For example, in multi-threaded implementations, virtual loss may introduce a distortive effect that causes $N$ to deviate from $\hat{P}$ with statistical significance initially.

 ## Previous Proposals